 - (1) Money market funds with an original maturity of less than ninety days are included within cash and cash equivalents.
-The remaining balance of cash and cash equivalents as of March 31, 2022 and December 31, 2021 consisted of demand deposits. - (2) Equity mutual funds relate to a deferred compensation plan that was assumed as part of a previous business combination.
+The remaining balance of cash and cash equivalents as of December 31, 2021 consisted of demand deposits.
+As of June 30, 2022, we did not have any money market funds outstanding. - (2) Equity mutual funds relate to a deferred compensation plan that was assumed as part of a previous business combination.
 This amount is included within other long-term assets.
 Refer to footnote (4) below for a discussion of the related deferred compensation liability. - (3) Cross currency swaps and foreign currency exchange contracts are included within other current assets, other long-term assets, accrued liabilities, or other long-term liabilities depending on the gain (loss) position and anticipated settlement date. - (4) A deferred compensation plan assumed as part of a previous business combination is included within accrued liabilities and other long-term liabilities.